hopsoft/local_bus/README.md

 end
 ```

-When the concurrency limit is reached, new publish operations will wait until a slot becomes available.
+When the max concurrency limit is reached, new publish operations will wait until a slot becomes available.
 This prevents memory bloat but means you should be mindful of timeouts in your subscribers.

 #### Station Interface (Thread Pool)